 - Procurator Fiscal direct measures e.g. fiscal warning, fiscal fine, compensation order;

 - Diversion from Prosecution - Where the nature of an offence does not demand prosecution in court the Procurator Fiscal has the option to utilise diversion as an option of prosecutorial action in order that a meaningful intervention can be delivered to address the identified needs and risks for that child .
 Diversion requires an assessment from social work to determine if this is appropriate.
 If the case is suitable for diversion, the child would be directed to services tailored to their particular needs during which time prosecution would usually be suspended.
 Failure to engage could result in the case returning to the Procurator Fiscal for further action;

 - No action being taken, if none is required in the public interest

-- Identification of young people
+- Identification of children

 - Information gathering and sharing by social work, court social workers, defence agents, and other agencies

 - Where possible link with PF to consider whether diversion from prosecution may be appropriate